SB-0760

 Plain Language

-Operators may not make a companion chatbot available to a covered minor unless the chatbot is not foreseeably capable of (1) prioritizing validation of the user's beliefs, preferences, or desires over factual accuracy or the minor's safety, or (2) optimizing engagement in a manner that supersedes any of the safety guardrails in subdivisions (a) through (e).
-Subdivision (e) prohibits sycophantic behavior that could endanger the minor — the chatbot must prioritize truth and safety over user satisfaction.
-Subdivision (f) is a meta-guardrail ensuring that engagement optimization cannot override safety requirements.
-Beginning January 1, 2027, these apply regardless of whether the operator has actual knowledge the user is a minor.
+Operators may not make a companion chatbot available to a covered minor if the chatbot is foreseeably capable of prioritizing validation of the user's beliefs, preferences, or desires over factual accuracy or the minor's safety, or of optimizing engagement in a way that overrides any of the required safety guardrails (self-harm, therapy, illegal activity, sexually explicit content, and factual accuracy/safety).
+Subdivision (f) functions as a meta-prohibition ensuring that engagement optimization can never supersede safety obligations.
+Together, these provisions prohibit manipulative or sycophantic design that sacrifices minor safety for engagement metrics.

 Statutory Text